ethers-io/ethers-web3/README.md

 * Automatically reconnect
 * Filters
-* Inject private keys and addresses into the ethers object as accounts
+* Inject private keys and addresses into the `ethers` object as accounts
+* Re-write the parts of *web3* that *ethers-web3* requires to remove the LGPL tendrils

 API
 ---

-The `ethers` object handles connecting to a Ethereum node for you, over an efficient WebSocket.
+The `ethers` object handles connecting to a *Ethereum* node for you, over an efficient WebSocket.

 ```javascript
     // Connect to mainnet (homestead)